 higher education becoming a lawyer generally requires 7 years of full-time study after high school, 4 years of college, followed by 3 years of law school.
-Career of lawyer Most states and jurisdictions require attorneys to earn a Juris Doctor (J.D.) degree from a law school accredited by the American Bar Association (ABA).
+Careers as a lawyer Most states and jurisdictions require attorneys to earn a Juris Doctor (J.D.) degree from a law school accredited by the American Bar Association (ABA).
 ABA accreditation means that the law school, particularly its curriculum and faculty, meets certain standards.

 job prospects career of lawyer